Singapore Layover Guide: Botanic Gardens to JB on a Budget

 Stop 1: Masjid Hajjah Fatimah

-🚶 From Lavender MRT: 8–10 minutes on foot
+• Walk time from Lavender MRT: 8–10 minutes

 Stop 2: Kampong Glam / Arab Street / Haji Lane

-Stop 3: Albert Centre Market & Food Centre (Lunch Stop)
+Stop 3: Albert Centre Market & Food Centre (Budget Lunch Stop)

 Walking Map Summary: